Skip to main content

 3. Electrolyzer order books from Plug Power, Nel ASA, and ITM Power — leading indicators of actual project progression vs. announced capacity

-Signal Summary
+Research Summary

 Hydrogen in April 2026 is a market defined by unrealized potential.
 The fundamental long-term thesis — that decarbonization requires clean hydrogen at scale — remains intact.
 But the path from here to there is longer, more expensive, and more politically dependent than the optimistic projections of 2021-2022 suggested.
-For investors, hydrogen exposure is a call option on the energy transition timeline — and right now, that option is priced for patience.
+For exposure mapping, hydrogen exposure is a call option on the energy transition timeline — and right now, that option is priced for patience.

 Run the full scenario analysis for hydrogen in the Scenario Simulator